-The primary outcome is the Me and My Feeling questionnaire (M&MF)3 and the secondary outcomes are the Strengths and Difficulties questionnaire (SDQ)4 and the Basic Empathy Scale (BES)5.
+The primary outcome is the Me and My Feeling questionnaire Behavioural Difficulties subscale4 and the secondary outcomes are the Me and My Feeling questionnaire Emotional Difficulties subscale, the Basic Empathy Scale (BES) Affective and Cognitive Empathy subscales5 the Strengths and Difficulties questionnaire (SDQ)6 total difficulties score, prosocial, emotional problems, conduct problems, hyperactivity and peer problems subscales.
 More information on what these scales measure and how they will be analysed is given below.
 Data for the M&MF and the BES will be collected directly from the pupils, online.
-The data on the SDQ will be collected from the class-teacher, online.
+The data on the SDQ will be collected indirectly from the class-teacher, online.